HTTP API Reference Guide

 }

-Description: Please refer to Description- Configurable Parameters section for detailed description on sensor configurable parameters.
+Description: Please refer to Description section for a detailed description of sensor configurable parameters.

 Note